Injections. Pain killers. Endless physical therapy. And then surgery.

 About 40 years ago a doctor named Dr. Max Wolf, from Columbia University, discovered that when the body reacts to pain, the bodies of younger adults responded by flooding the painful area with something called “proteolytic enzymes”.

-Since then scientists have found that proteolytic enzymes are the first line of defence against pain and inflammation!
+Since then scientists have found that proteolytic enzymes are the first line of defense against pain and inflammation.

-Proteolytic enzymes can also “eat” fibrin and scar tissues, cleanse toxins from the blood and even fight viruses and boost your immune system.
+Proteolytic enzymes can also “eat” fibrin and scar tissues, cleanse toxins from the blood, and fight viruses and boost your immune system.

-My favorite Proteolytic enzymes supplement is called Heal n’ Soothe – Here’s my full review for it.
+My favorite Proteolytic enzyme supplement is called Heal n’ Soothe – Here’s my Heal n’ Soothe Review

 Can Herniated Discs Heal on Their Own?